MARIEM0123/zero_day/README.md

      - uname

 ## be sure that :
-     *Reaching these basics objectives is very important to go further.*_empha
+     Reaching these basic objectives is very important to go further.